Students act out a collision in their game, and reason about the mathematical behavior of collision detection

 Students will be able to explain why the line-length function uses a conditional

-Class posters (List of rules, basic skills, course calendar)
+Class poster (List of rules, language table, course calendar)

 Students are logged into WeScheme.org, OR have opened DrRacket.

-1D DistanceSuppose two objects are moving through space, each one having its own (x,y) coordinates.
+1D DistanceSuppose two objects are moving through space, each one with its own (x,y) coordinates.
 When do their edges start to overlap?
-They certainly overlap if their coordinates are identical (x1=x2, y1=y2), but what if their coordinates are separated by a small distance?
+They certainly overlap if their coordinates are identical (with x1 being equal to x2, and y1 equal to y2), but what if their coordinates are separated by a small distance?
 Just how small does that distance need to be before their edges touch?

 [Video] Visual aids are key here: be sure to diagram this on the board!

 - In one dimension, it’s easy to calculate when two objects overlap.
 In this example, the red circle has a radius of 1, and the blue circle has a radius of 1.5.
 The circles will overlap if the distance between their centers is less than the sum of their radii ().
 How is the distance between their centers calculated?
 In this example, their centers are 3 units apart, because 4 - 1 = 3.

 Would the distance between them change if the circles swapped places?
 Why or why not?

 Work through a number of examples, using a number line on the board and asking students how they calculate the distance between the points.
 Having students act this out can also work well: draw a number line, have two students stand at different points on the line, using their arms or cutouts to give objects of different sizes.
 Move students along the number line until they touch, then compute the distance on the number line.
 The first few seconds of our Bootstrap video show this exercise in action.

 - Your game file provides a function called line-length that computes the difference between two points on a number line.
 Specifically, line-length takes two numbers as input and determines the distance between them.